Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Methodology

 \subsubsection{Recruitment and Inclusion Criteria}

 As the goal of this study is to investigate secret leakage prevention as well as remediation, we decided to only interview developers who experienced secret leakage and therefore can report on remediation and past incidents.
 This was the only eligibility criteria to participate in an interview.
-Two developers from Upwork which also participated in our survey and stated that they experienced code secret leakage were invited and compensated with \$60.
-Apart from the two piloting interviewees from Upwork, we recruited the remaining twelve participants via emails to GitHub users -- analogous to the GitHub recruitment for the online survey.
-Due to legal restrictions of our institution, we offered these participants to sponsor a GitHub project with \$60 instead of compensating them directly.
+Two developers from Upwork who also participated in our survey and stated that they experienced code secret leakage were invited and compensated with \$60.
+Apart from the two piloting interviews with Upwork users, we recruited the remaining twelve participants from GitHub -- following the same approach as for the online survey (\cf{} Section~\ref{sec:survey-recruitment}).
+Due to institutional restrictions, we could not compensate GitHub interview participants directly.
+Instead, we could offer these participants to sponsor a GitHub project of their choice with \$60.